shashdila/vnc/README.md

 **Q: Script not working?**

 A: Try creating the script file and copying the content of VNC.sh file and running the other commands from step 2.

+**Q: Too many authentication failures when trying to connect to server?**

+A: Connect to VPS using SSH credentials and run ./reset.sh